35percent/11tystarter/src/posts/ayllesbury-planning-decision-quashed.md

 ### What about the rest of the development?

-It also appears that nothing can happen on the remaing phases until Phase 2B is resolved.
+It also appears that nothing can happen on the remaining phases until Phase 2B is resolved.
 In an illuminating passage of the judgement Southwark and NHG agree that Phase 2C, Phase 3 and Phase 4 can only proceed once Phase 2B is complete.
 The redevelopment of the Aylesbury has been going for nearly 25 year and only a single phase has been completed.
 How do Southwark and NHG intend to achieve the target date for full completion of 2035?

 ### Southwark and NHG - authors of their own (and our) misfortune